mbme/PIMY/README.md

 ## TODO
 + floating menu component
-- hide scrolls to save space
+= hide scrolls to save space
++ check scroll on right panel
+- does not reload record on click in records list
 - edit record
+- in records list retrieve records without body to save memory
+- implement records cache

 - add links to other projects: EpicEditor